clokep/relapse/docs/presence_router_module.md

         self.blacklisted_users = []  # type: List[str]

 class ExamplePresenceRouter:
-    """An example implementation of synapse.presence_router.PresenceRouter.
+    """An example implementation of relapse.presence_router.PresenceRouter.
     Supports routing all presence to a configured set of users, or a subset of presence from certain users to members of certain rooms.

     Args:
         config: A configuration object.
-        module_api: An instance of Synapse's ModuleApi.
+        module_api: An instance of Relapse's ModuleApi.
     """
     def __init__(self, config: PresenceRouterConfig, module_api: ModuleApi):
         self._config = config